-The Department of English came into existence in 1981.
-It offers MA and Ph.D. degrees.
-In its initial years, the well-known literary critic and bilingual writer Prof. C. N. Ramachandran was at the helm of affairs and moulded the Department.
-He was Professor Emeritus here during 1996-98.
-During the 1990s, the Department had Visiting Professors like Prof. T.R.S.
-Sharma and Prof. D.A Shankar, both well-known scholars.
-Over the years, the Department has organized several annual ELT workshops, 5 UGC Refresher courses, besides two national conference/workshops and one international conference.
-A three-day National Seminar on “Fiction and Political Ideology” was held in October 1988.
-A two-day National Workshop on Canadian Studies was held in March 2013.
+The department came into existence in 1981 and is about 40 years old.
+It offers MA and Ph.D. degree programmes.
+From February 1984, the well-known literary critic and bilingual writer Prof. C. N. Ramachandran was at the helm of affairs and moulded the Department.
+After his retirement, he continued as Professor Emeritus during 1996-98.
+Prof. Elizabeth Hewitt of SUNY, USA taught in the department as a visiting Fulbright Scholar during 1985.
+During the 1990s, the Department had visiting Professors like Prof. T.R.S.
+Sharma and Prof. D.A.
+Shankar, both well-known scholars and translators.